A hobbyist Mobile/PC/Android/Console game development blog

 It’s better to first release digitally, then when it’s ‘completely’ finished distribute a physical product via https://limitedrungames.com.

-As game developers, if we truly value our work, ship only when it’s finished and offer a physical media option, no excuses!
+As game developers, if we truly value the medium, ship only when it’s finished and offer a physical media option, no excuses!

 Protecting intellectual property is obviously very important for software developers.